yardnsm/tmux-1password/README.md

 ![](media/screenshot.gif)

 This plugin allows you to access you 1Password items within tmux, using 1Password's CLI.

-Currently, this this plugin works for personal 1Password accounts (accounts that available on the
+It works for personal 1Password accounts, as well as teams accounts.
-    `my.1password.com` domain).

 ## Requirements